iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Bilinear Form, Rietz Representations.md

 ---
 ### **Intro**

-We introduce more quirks for linear operators in the Hilbert spaces, with inner product for extra flavors.
+We introduce more quirks for linear mapping in the Hilbert spaces, with inner product for extra flavors.
+We assume that the real field defines the Hilbert space.
+Don't worry too much since they share the same theories.
+For more details visit [wikipedia](https://en.wikipedia.org/wiki/Riesz_representation_theorem).
+People had written it carefully.

 #### **Thm | Rietz Representation Theorem**